SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ## Plugin *PCARS2*

 This plugin handles the *Automobilista 2* simulation game.
 An application with the name "Project CARS 2" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
-Please set "startPCARS2" as a special function hook in this configuration and "Project CARS 2" as the window title.
+Please set "startPCARS2" as a special function hook in this configuration and "ahk_exe PCARS2AVX.exe" as the window title.

 Important: So that the telemetry data can be accessed, the shared memory interface must be activated in the settings of *Project CARS 2* in the "PCars 2" mode.